House approves $19.1B disaster aid bill blocked three times by Republicans

 The measure is largely the same as a version that passed the House last month that Republicans opposed for leaving out the border funding.

-"We must work together quickly to pass a bill that addresses the surge of unaccompanied children crossing the border and provides law enforcement agencies with the funding they need," said House Appropriations Committee Ranking Member Kay Granger, R-Texas earlier Monday.
+"We must work together quickly to pass a bill that addresses the surge of unaccompanied children crossing the border and provides law enforcement agencies with the funding they need," said House Appropriations Committee Ranking Member Kay Granger, R-Texas, earlier Monday.
 "The stakes are high.
 There are serious — life or death — repercussions if the Congress does not act."

 In a statement following the vote, Granger said the bill was a "positive step forward for our communities," but added: "[N]ow that disaster relief is on its way, I hope Congress will turn to addressing the humanitarian and security crisis at our southern border."

-Among the reasons for the failure to reach an agreement on money for the border was a demand by House liberals to block the Department of Homeland Security from getting information from federal social welfare authorities to help track immigrants residing in the U.S. illegally who take migrant refugee children into their homes.
+Among the reasons for the failure to reach an agreement on money for the border was a demand by House liberals to block the Department of Homeland Security from getting information from federal social welfare officials to help track immigrants living in the U.S. illegally who took migrant refugee children into their homes.

 The bill started out as a modest $7.8 billion measure passed late in 2018, during the final days of Republican control of the House.
 A $14 billion version advanced in the Pelosi-led chamber in January and ballooned to $19.1 billion by the time it emerged from the floor last month, fed by new funding for community rehabilitation projects, Army Corps of Engineers water and flood protection projects, and rebuilding funds for several military bases, including Offutt Air Force Base in Nebraska.